JohnORaw/TimeBandits/ubuntu/KMNServer.md

 ```
 sudo apt install make gcc
 ```
-Working directory is changed to ./linuxptp-3.1.1 **make** is run.
-This should build the current version of the application.
+Working directory is changed to ./linuxptp-3.1.1

+**make** is run, this should build the current version of the application.
 Check for errors!
 ```
 cd linuxptp-3.1.1/
 make